nus-cs2103-AY2021S2/ip/docs/README.md

 ### Mark task as done : `done`

 Mark the given task as completed which will add a tick beside the task when list command is executed.
-By default, all tasks added are uncompleted.
+<br> By default, all tasks added are uncompleted.

 Format: `done index_of_task'